Hepatic disorders in pregnancy may be

 Diagnosis is based on clinical criteria, liver function tests, hepatitis serologic tests, and liver biopsy.
 Biopsy shows diffuse small droplets of fat in hepatocytes, usually with minimal apparent necrosis, but in some cases, findings are indistinguishable from viral hepatitis.

 Depending on gestational age, prompt delivery or termination of pregnancy is usually advised, although whether either alters maternal outcome is unclear.
 Survivors recover completely and have no recurrences.
-A seemingly identical disorder may develop at any stage of pregnancy if high doses of tetracyclines are given IV.

-Severe preeclampsia (see Abnormalities of Pregnancy: Preeclampsia and Eclampsia) can cause liver problems with hepatic fibrin deposition, necrosis, and hemorrhage that can result in abdominal pain, nausea, vomiting, and mild jaundice.
+Severe preeclampsia (see Preeclampsia and Eclampsia) can cause liver problems with hepatic fibrin deposition, necrosis, and hemorrhage that can result in abdominal pain, nausea, vomiting, and mild jaundice.
 Subcapsular hematoma with intra-abdominal hemorrhage occasionally occurs, most often in women with preeclampsia that progresses to the HELLP syndrome (hemolysis, elevated liver enzymes, and low platelet count).
 Rarely, the hematoma causes the liver to rupture spontaneously; rupture is life threatening, and pathogenesis is unknown.

-Chronic hepatic disorders
+Chronic hepatic disorders:

 Pregnancy may temporarily worsen cholestasis in primary biliary cirrhosis and other chronic cholestatic disorders, and the increased plasma volume during the 3rd trimester slightly increases risk of variceal hemorrhage in women with cirrhosis.
 However, pregnancy usually does not harm women with a chronic hepatic disorder.
 Cesarean delivery is reserved for the usual obstetric indications.